Tok/sd-forge-deforum/README.md

 ## Compatibility notes

 * If you load a settings file from the a1111 extension into the Forge extension, you will need to reselect your controlnet preprocessors (they are referenced using different identifiers).
+* Forge reduces VRAM usage by more agressively unloading models from memory.
+This can cause delays between frame generations while models are juggled in and of memory.
+To reduce this, start Forge with `--always-high-vram` (assuming you have sufficient VRAM).